TL:DR

-You are probably most familiar with 529 accounts or UGMA/UTMA accounts and if not, we break down the pros and cons of each in detail here as well as in our free class so you can make an informed decision before you choose.
+You are probably most familiar with 529 accounts or UGMA/UTMA accounts and if not, 529 college savings plans are designed for post-secondary educational expenses with additional exceptions, while UTMA accounts are investment accounts where the funds can be used for any reason.
+We covered the pros and cons of each in detail here as well as in our free class so you can make an informed decision before you choose.

 But, have you heard that new changes to 529 plans are coming?